 As mentioned earlier in that letter, Gaddis explained to his agent that he could not send his original draft because its “pages are now dispersed among pages and notes of the new draft…” as he expanded its scope and characters.
 This is reflected in the archive, with both the earlier and later draft pages intermingling in any given folder, with very little extended sequential order to them.

-To view other images from the William Gaddis Papers, see the first part of this blog post series which drew on (actual) scans in the MLC50 digital exhibit.
+To view other images from the William Gaddis Papers, see the first part of this blog post series which drew on (actual) scans in the Modern Literature Collection: The First Fifty Years digital exhibition.
 The third part will focus on the materials Gaddis saved while writing his first novel, The Recognitions.